Interested in Being a Foster Parent?

 • Once licensed by the NC Division of Social Services, consider and accept foster care placements based on the needs of the children and your family’s parenting abilities and preferences.

-• Re-licensure of foster parents is required every 2 years and 20 hours of additional training.
+• Re-licensure of foster parents is required every 2 years and requires 20 hours of annual training.

-Meetings will be held at the Consolidated Human Services Building, 612 College Street Jacksonville, NC 28540.
-For questions please contact Carolyn Dunlap at (910) 219-1816.
+TIPS/MAPP Meetings will be held at the Onslow County Consolidated Human Services Building, 612 College Street, Jacksonville, NC 28540.
+For questions please contact John Heinzman at (910) 219-1956.